-DirectAccess was once touted by Microsoft as the best solution for enterprises wanting to provide secure, seamless and transparent, always on remote corporate network connectivity for managed (domain-joined) Windows clients.
-Originally introduced with Windows Server 2008 R2, DirectAccess was designed to streamline and simplify the end user’s remote access experience.
+DirectAccess was once touted by Microsoft as the best solution for enterprises wanting to provide secure, seamless and transparent, always-on remote corporate network connectivity for managed (domain-joined) Windows clients.
+Originally introduced with Windows Server 2008 R2, DirectAccess was designed to streamline and simplify the end user’s remote work access experience.
 DirectAccess communication is also bidirectional, which allows IT administrators to better manage and support their field-based assets.

 DirectAccess, however, proved difficult to implement and manage for many enterprises so they tended to look elsewhere for third-party solutions like Cisco AnyConnect or even LogMeIn to plug the gap.
 Not to be outdone by other parties, Microsoft decided to introduce a new technology in Windows Server 2016 and Windows 10 that is designed to do all that DirectAccess promised — and more.
 This new remote access technology is called Always On VPN and to help us understand it I asked eight-time Microsoft MVP Richard Hicks to walk us through its capabilities and benefits for enterprises.